Austin Romine: St. Louis Cardinals

 On June 17, 2022, Romine signed a minor league contract with the St. Louis Cardinals.
-He was called up by the Cardinals on Monday, July 4, 2022.
+He was assigned to the Triple-A Memphis Redbirds.

+Romine was selected to the 40-man roster and called up by the Cardinals on July 4, 2022.
 On July 24, it was announced that Romine, along with teammates Paul Goldschmidt and Nolan Arenado, would not be allowed to travel with the Cardinals to Toronto for a scheduled series against the Blue Jays, due to his lack of a COVID-19 vaccination.
+Romine was designated for assignment by St. Louis on August 2.
+In 11 games for the team, he went 4-for-26 with 2 walks and no home runs or RBI.

 Cincinnati Reds

-On August 2, 2022, Romine was designated for assignment and traded to the Cincinnati Reds in exchange for cash considerations.
+On August 2, 2022, Romine was traded to the Cincinnati Reds in exchange for cash considerations.
 He appeared in 37 games for Cincinnati down the stretch, hitting .147/.173/.263 with 3 home runs and 9 RBI.

 On December 27, 2022, Romine re-signed with the Reds on a minor league contract that included an invitation to spring training.
 After going 3-for-15 with a home run during the spring, Romine was released by Cincinnati on March 18, 2023.